ming-ddtechcg/nuodb-operator/README.md

 ### Node Labeling
 Label the nodes you want to run NuoDB pods.

+NOTE: The instructions on this page use the Kubernetes "kubectl" command for command portability reasons.
+You can replace the kubectl command with the OpenShift *oc* command when running commands if you prefer.

 &ensp; `kubectl  label node <node name> nuodb.com/zone=a`

 _**Note:** The label value, in this example "a", can be any value._